mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 ### Sell just one thing

 For most of the year, TinyPilot earned a steady $20-30k/month in revenue.
-The months where there was a sales bump, it was because we got positive reviews, mainly on YouTube.
+The months where there was a sales bump, it was because of positive reviews, mainly on YouTube.

 Starting in October, revenues doubled to $40-60k/month.
 TinyPilot didn't receive any new reviews in that period.
 In fact, I didn't do any marketing at all in those months.